Roy-lab/tgif/README.md

 ### Input matrix file format
 - Each of the matrix files referred to in the tree file.
 - 0-indexed, tab-delimited, sparse-matrix format, no header
+- Column 1: index of region or bin A
+- Column 2: index of region or bin B
+- Column 3: interaction count between bin A and B
 - See example in [input/tgif-dc/ES_chr19_100kb.txt](https://github.com/Roy-lab/tgif/blob/main/input/tgif-dc/ES_chr19_100kb.txt).
 - Note that TGIF-DC assumes these are raw counts.
 If the input is already normalized O/E counts, use the `-e` flag (refer to the optional arguments section below).
 ```